 |---|---|---|

-As of v0.3.0, if you're using the Vajra CLI with single queries ($ vajra-search -q "query"), each invocation creates a new engine with an empty cache.
-Expect ~0.5ms latency.
-In interactive mode, subsequent queries benefit from caching and approach the benchmark speeds.
+As of v0.3.1, if you're using the Vajra CLI with single queries ($ vajra-search -q "query"), each invocation creates a new engine with an empty cache.
+In interactive mode, subsequent queries benefit from caching.
 The CLI is a super easy way to see Vajra in action.
+Note that v0.3.1 includes significant index building optimizations (42% faster at 1M scale) using per-document array concatenation.

 |---|---|